Building electronic medical records systems with Blockchain integration

-It is especially important in organisations where a piece of inaccurate information may cost a lot.
-So, there primarily insurance companies, banks, government entities, and healthcare organisations, that should think about the implementation of an electronic document management system.
+It is especially important in organizations where a piece of inaccurate information may cost a lot.
+So, there primarily insurance companies, banks, government entities, and healthcare organizations, that should think about the implementation of an electronic document management system.

 And data protection is the core here, as a document, sign, or any other information must be impossible to forge, and data exchange must be safe.
 Hence, to achieve high security there must be used innovative tools and technologies created for this exact goal.

-In this post we’ll describe a Blockchain technology-based project, used to build an electronic medical records system for a healthcare organisation.
+In this post we’ll describe a Blockchain technology-based project, used to build an electronic medical records system for a healthcare organization.

 However, when it comes to data exchange between various stakeholders (hospitals, insurance companies, patients, private practices), there appear a lot of problems such as compatibility of data formats, keeping the history of changes in the patient’s card, and validating the integrity of patient data.